syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 Near- Axis label is near to the position of trackball.

 Center-Axis label is aligned to the center of the trackball.
-By default the axis label will positioned in center.
+By default, the axis label will positioned in center.

 **Far**